swiftlang/swift/docs/ABI/Mangling.rst

   C-TYPE is mangled according to the Itanium ABI, and prefixed with the length.
   Non-ASCII identifiers are preserved as-is; we do not use Punycode.

-  function-signature ::= params-type params-type async? sendable? throws? differentiable? function-isolation? self-lifetime-dependence? // results and parameters
+  function-signature ::= params-type params-type async? sendable? throws? differentiable? function-isolation? // results and parameters

   params-type ::= type 'z'? 'h'?             // tuple in case of multiple parameters or a single parameter with a single tuple type
                                              // with optional inout convention, shared convention. parameters don't have labels,